ColinAllenDev/8-Puzzle/README.md

 ```

 #### 4. Define our Data Structures
-Like in Assignment 1, we will have **Nodes** that contain the following data:
+For this project, we will have **Nodes** that contain the following data:
 - The node's board configuration
 - The heurisitc cost of this node's board
 - A pointer to it's parent node
 - A pointer to it's child node

-We will use the **NodeQueue** object from Assignment 1 to store the list of moves performed.
+We will use a **NodeQueue** object to store the list of moves performed.

 The **Board** data structure will simply contain a 3x3, 2d-array of values representing the cells in our grid.
 It will also contain the *last move used to create this configuration*.